Introduction

 - The broadcast address.

-As the Ethernet Receiver receives Ethernet frames, it will reads in the contents of every frame up through the Destination Address field.
-If the “Destination Address” value does not match the Interface’s own Ethernet address, or one of the multicast or broadcast addresses, that the interface is programmed to receive, then the Ethernet Receiver will typically ignore the rest of the Ethernet frame.
+As the Ethernet Receiver receives Ethernet frames, it reads the contents of every frame up to the Destination Address field.
+If the Destination Address value does not match the Interface’s own Ethernet address or one of the multicast or broadcast addresses that the interface is programmed to receive, then the Ethernet Receiver will ignore the rest of the Ethernet frame.

 Conversely if the Destination Address value DOES match the interface’s own Ethernet address, or one of the multicast or broadcast addressse (that the interface is programmed to receive), then the Ethernet Receiver will accept and process the rest of the Ethernet frame.

-The DIX Standard
+The DIX Standard for the Destination Address

 In Figure 2, I show an illustration of a simple “Unicast Address” within the Destination Address field.